Research web page of Philipp Geiger

 Personal photo

 Welcome!
-On this web page, I give an overview over my research and background.
-My name is Philipp Geiger, I'm a research scientist at Bosch Center for Artificial Intelligence.
-Before, I did my doctorate in computer science at Max Planck Institute for Intelligent Systems, and a diplom in mathematics at Heidelberg University with philosophy as a minor subject.
+My name is Philipp Geiger, on this web page I give an overview over my research and background.
+I'm a research scientist at Bosch Center for Artificial Intelligence.
+Before, I did my doctorate in computer science and a postdoc at Max Planck Institute for Intelligent Systems and University of Stuttgart, including a stay at Microsoft Research Cambridge, and my diplom in mathematics with philosophy as side subject at Heidelberg University and Humboldt University of Berlin.

 1. Fail-Safe Adversarial Generative Imitation Learning.
 (2022).
 TMLR.